Hashimoto’s diet: vegan walnut loaf

 This walnut loaf is a remake of my grandma’s old recipe.
-It adds a bit of sugar, I allowed myself to eat, to the New Year’s potluck.
-The loaf is great since it keeps fresh and one can eat it nicely even after the party is over, for the next few days.
+The loaf is great since it keeps fresh and one can eat it nicely even for the next few days.
 Perhaps avoid making too much of it, as it is not good to eat too much sugar for an underactive thyroid diet.

-I have to be extra careful about what I eat because of my condition (Hashimoto’s), I am off dairy and some other random foods by necessity and off the chocolate by choice.
+I have to be extra careful about what I eat because of Hashimoto’s, I am off dairy and some other random foods by necessity and off the chocolate by choice.
 I reduced eating cakes to once every couple of months at most.
 But what would the life be without an occasional sin.
-And New Year’s celebration is an ideal excuse for it.
+And this vegan walnut loaf might not be too bad for Hashimoto’s diet.

 What goes in the loaf?

 300 mL oat milk (feel free to test other vegan variants, I did not try them so far)

 200 g walnuts (you can substitute with hazelnuts, or poppy seeds)

 50 g sugar (it will be just enough, if you prefer more sweet, add more sugar)

 75 g raisins (I like to have an extra raisin or two, if you don’t reduce the amount)